Frequently Asked Questions

 7. Capacity of the partner to deliver

-The innovator or applicant must provide sufficient background experience in the sector and in the proposed category of innovation to give us the confidence in their ability to deliver on the proposed innovation.
+The innovator or applicant must provide sufficient background experience in the sector and in the proposed category of innovation to give us confidence in their ability to deliver on the proposed innovation.

 8. Quality of the project plan and budget